 Three Cedars Farm in Northville offers a cider mill, hay rides, train rides, corn maze and a u-pick pumpkins.
 Don’t miss their storybook farm featuring Three Little Pigs, Little Red Hen, Peter Rabbit, and more.
 They opened for the 2018 season on Friday, August 31.
 I have never visited Three Cedars Farm, but it has been recommended by readers and I know a number of people that return each year.
 FYI, payment is by cash or check only.

 Located in Manchester, Alber Orchard & Cider Mill grows several heirloom apple varieties.
 Because of their heirloom trees, they do not offer u-pick.
 In addition to the cider mill and apples available for purchase, they have a corn maze, tractor rides, hay bale maze, and more.
 There is also live entertainment on select weekends.
 They opened September 5th for the 2018 season.

 Parmenter’s Cider Mill

 Parmenter’s Cider Mill is also in Northville.
-They are open for the 2017 season.
+They opened for the 2018 season on August 25.